dpengftw/nutanix-rest-api/README.md

 ![ISO upload](imageupload.png)

 Create a VM and go through a base install of the ISO.
 Enable cloud-init and any required modules.
+The VM that you create is listed in the VM tables.
+Note the name of the VM, which will be used in the next step.

+![VM list](vmlist.png)

 Find the vmdisk's UUID by logging into Nutanix CVM via ssh.

-![VM list](vmlist.png)

 ```
 ssh nutanixc1 -l nutanixbot